Applied and Computational Mathematics

 ACM 104.
 Applied Linear Algebra.
 9 units (3-1-5); first term.
 Prerequisites: Ma 1 abc, Ma 2/102.
 This is an intermediate linear algebra course aimed at a diverse group of students, including junior and senior majors in applied mathematics, sciences and engineering.
 The focus is on applications.
 Matrix factorizations play a central role.
 Topics covered include linear systems, vector spaces and bases, inner products, norms, minimization, the Cholesky factorization, least squares approximation, data fitting, interpolation, orthogonality, the QR factorization, ill-conditioned systems, discrete Fourier series and the fast Fourier transform, eigenvalues and eigenvectors, the spectral theorem, optimization principles for eigenvalues, singular value decomposition, condition number, principal component analysis, the Schur decomposition, methods for computing eigenvalues, non-negative matrices, graphs, networks, random walks, the Perron-Frobenius theorem, PageRank algorithm.
 Instructor: Zuev

 CMS/ACM 107.
-Introduction to Linear Analysis with Applications.
+Linear Analysis with Applications.
 12 units (3-3-6); first term.
 See course description in Computing and Mathematical Sciences.

 CMS/ACM 113.
 Mathematical Optimization.
 9 units (3-0-6); first term.
 See course description in Computing and Mathematical Sciences.